HomeTop HeadlinesMelania Does It Again - Snubs Trump Publicly

 The contrast with her predecessors is stark.
 Laura Bush went two-for-two on George W. Bush’s formal outbound state visits.
 Jill Biden missed only one — Vietnam in September 2023 — and only because she had tested positive for COVID-19.
 Even Michelle Obama, who passed on three of her husband’s six state visits over eight years, finished at 50%.

 The China snub also lands a month after the first lady stunned the West Wing by calling a surprise press conference to declare she had no ties to the late sex trafficker Jeffrey Epstein — a statement that resurrected a scandal her husband had been laboring to bury.
-On Fox News Wednesday, host Brian Kilmeade narrated footage of a woman descending the steps of Air Force One in Beijing by announcing, “As the first lady comes down the stairs to greet the president.”
+On Fox News on Wednesday, April 13, host Brian Kilmeade narrated footage of a woman descending the steps of Air Force One in Beijing by announcing, “As the first lady comes down the stairs to greet the president.”
 Co-host Ainsley Earhardt quickly corrected him.

 Pageantry at the Great Hall